CooperP1309/pico_wifi_provisioner/development_logging.md

             Once the server struct is initialized, we declare a new pcb with IPADDR_TYPE_ANY for listening on the available address of our pico WIC.
 We bind our desired port to this pcb instance (port 80 for http).
-            Once this pcb is setup, we beging listening on this pcb and assign the result of the listening connection to our server pcb.
+            Once this pcb is setup, we beging listening on this pcb and assign point our server pcb pointer to the resulting, listening pcb instance.

         3. Handling connection: